 The two cartes-de-visite above were made by Henry Cushing in Windsor, Vermont, in February 1865.
 Windsor is on the Connecticut River, which forms the boundary between Vermont and New Hampshire.
-The town is connected to Cornish, NH, by the Cornish-Windsor Covered Bridge, the longest wooden covered bridge in the United States.
+The town is connected to Cornish, NH, by the Cornish-Windsor Covered Bridge, which is the longest wooden bridge in the United States and the longest two-span covered bridge in the world.
 Coincidentally, the portraits were taken a year before the bridge was built.
 You can see some good photos of the bridge here.

 The two CDVs were for sale together, but it isn’t possible to know for sure what the relationship between the sitters was.
 She appears to be wearing both an engagement ring and a wedding band.
 He isn’t wearing any rings, so it’s possible they were siblings.
 I don’t see much of a resemblance, do you?